 According to a report issued by VISA and Oxford Economics projects, Medical Tourism has grown by up to 25% year-on-year, creating an industry worth $3 trillion by 2025.

 As anyone who lives in a sophisticated metropolitan city or country will know, any form of medical treatment tends to come at a premium, especially when the procedure involves surgery, completed for purely cosmetic reasons.

-This is why so many Brits have begun to travel for a Polish tummy tuck, a Brazilian bum lift or even for a Turkey hair transplant and you can hardly blame them, especially when they’re saving so much on their respective treatments.
+This is why so many Brits have begun to travel for a Polish tummy tuck, a Brazilian bum lift or even for a Turkey hair transplant performed at high-quality clinics and you can hardly blame them, especially when they’re saving so much on their respective treatments.

 According to the article ‘Growth in Medical Tourism to South Africa‘, South Africa offers an affordable alternative for many cosmetic procedures, thanks to the weak rand.
 For example, a breast augmentation procedure that costs US$8,000 in the UK would cost about $3,600 in South Africa, according to Medical Tourism SA, a consultancy firm that offers total health care information for medical travellers.